freakmangd/LoveCollider/README.md

 ```
 Where collider is the name of the table returned from require('collider')

-This returns all of the colliders that where inside of that box during that frame
+This returns all of the colliders that where inside of that box during that frame.
-This can be used for hit detection and other instantanious checks
+This can be used for hit detection and other instantanious checks.

 Both of these functions have a circle variant.
 ```lua